Brian1226/Priority-Queue/Specification.md

 ## Triggers

-The user selects "Create new task" option
+The user selects "Create new note" option